KottenAlin/OutOfAmo/README.md

 - You can get stuck in the wheat in scene 3 due to collider issues.
 We have plans to change the wheat textures all together but we haven't had the time yet.
 - In the first map you can cheat falldamage by hugging the walls of buildings.
 - Palm starts walking before shooting sniper
 - Add visuals to make it easier to find the target when shooting.
+- Make more userfriendly by giving visual or audio for several of our fuctions.
+Mainly that you have limited time and that you need items (popcorn and missile).
+- Police can shoot through walls.

 ## Tools and Sources